Coalgebraic Infinite Traces and Kleisli Simulations: Systems with Nondeterministic Branching

-Even with the additional constraints of totality and image-finiteness, backward Kleisli simulations are a viable method for establishing infinite trace inclusion.
-An example is in Example~\ref{example:bwdsimnecessary}, where a fwd.\ simulation does not exist but a TIF-bwd.\ simulation does.
+Even with the additional constraints of totality and image-finiteness, backward Kleisli simulations seems to be a viable method for establishing infinitary trace inclusion, because there exists a pair of nondeterministic automata such that a TIF-backward simulation can prove trace inclusion between them but a forward simulation cannot.
+An example of such a pair of automata is shown below.

+\begin{exa} The infinitary traces of the nondeterministic automata $\mathcal{X}$ below are included in the infinitary traces of $\mathcal{Y}$.
+There exists no forward simulation from $\mathcal{X}$ to $\mathcal{Y}$ while a TIF-backward simulation does exist.